 About the course

-We have created a unique and exciting Initial Teacher Training Course
+We have created a unique and exciting Initial Teacher Training Course (PGCE),

-which will provide a solid foundation for teaching in the EYFS or Primary age range.
+that will provide a solid foundation for teaching in the EYFS or Primary age range.

 - A rigorous and quality assured ITT model that will equip you with the skills, knowledge and expertise to become an outstanding teacher